Gangnam Style: Cultural impact

 After the release of "Gangnam Style," the American talent manager Scooter Braun, who discovered Justin Bieber on YouTube, asked on Twitter "How did I not sign this guy [Psy]?"
 Soon afterward, it was reported that Psy had left for Los Angeles to meet with representatives of Justin Bieber, to explore collaboration opportunities.
 On September 3, 2012, Braun made a public announcement that was later uploaded onto YouTube, saying that he and Psy have decided to "make some history together.
 [To] be the first Korean artist to break a big record in the United States."
-On September 4, it was confirmed that Psy was signed to Braun's School Boy Records.
+The next day, it was confirmed that Psy was signed to Braun's School Boy Records.

-The music video for the song has gone viral and is an Internet meme.
+The music video for the song went viral and became an Internet meme.
 Although Psy attributed the song's popularity to YouTube and his fans while at the same time insisted that he is not responsible for the song's success, the South Korean Ministry of Culture, Sports and Tourism recognized the singer for "increasing the world's interest in Korea" and announced its decision to award Psy with a 4th Class Order of Cultural Merit.
 The phrase "Oppan Gangnam Style" was entered into The Yale Book of Quotations as one of the most famous quotes of 2012.